espreto/simple_findbackdoor/README.md

 5:        system($cmd);
 6-        echo "</pre>";

 $
 ```

 **TODO:**

 Missing some features, but it's a start.

-Please PR me. ;)
+**Contributing**

+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request

 []'s